DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-14/stereo-enhancements/_index.md

 ## Adjusting Stereo Spread

-Manipulating the stereo spread of a mix is easy with mono recordings.
 With stereo recordings, narrowing tracks is simple.
-The difficulty comes when one wants to widen a stereo track.
-We can have greater control over the width of stereo tracks using MS encoding.
+The difficulty comes when one wants to _widen a stereo track._ We can have greater control over the width of stereo tracks using MS encoding.

 From the book: